Best Cheap Health Insurance in Hawaii (2026)

 In fact, no matter where you live in Hawaii, Kaiser has the cheapest plan.

 But just because a plan is cheap doesn't mean it's the best option for you.
-Make sure you compare each plan's coverage and customer satisfaction, so you pick the right plan for your needs.
+Make sure you compare each plan's coverage and customer satisfaction so you pick the right plan for your needs.
 Only two companies, Kaiser Permanente and HMSA, sell plans on HealthCare.gov in Hawaii.
 That makes it pretty easy to compare your options.

-Cheapest health insurance by HI county
+Cheapest health insurance plans by HI county

 County